elastic/kibana/src/plugins/data/public/public.api.md

     text: string;
     // (undocumented)
     value: string;
 }

+// Warning: (ae-forgotten-export) The symbol "KbnError" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "PainlessError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class PainlessError extends KbnError_2 {
+    constructor(err: Error, request: IEsSearchRequest);
+    // (undocumented)
+    getErrorMessage(application: ApplicationStart): JSX.Element;
+}

 // Warning: (ae-forgotten-export) The symbol "parseEsInterval" needs to be exported by the entry point index.d.ts